allegheny-computer-science-310-s2020/class_activities/a12_A*/README.md

 - _Uninformed search strategies (blind search)_:  strategies that have no additional  information about states beyond that provided in the problem definition.
 All they can do is generate successors and distinguish a goal state from a non-goal state.
 All search strategies are distinguished by the order in which nodes are expanded.
 Algorithms such as breadth-first search and depth-first search belong to this category.
+You are not required to learn how these specific algorithms work for this course, this content is covered in CMPSC 202.

 - _Informed search (heuristic search)_:  strategies that know whether one non-goal state is "more promising" than another.
 Informed strategies consider quantitative values such as heuristics while searching, and thus make more informed decisions regarding the next step to take.
 A node's _heuristic value_ is an estimated cost of the cheapest path from the state at node n to a goal state.

-While other algorithms guarantee to find a path from the initial node to a goal state , optimal search algorithms are the only ones that can guarantee to find a solution with the shortest path from start to goal.
-A* algorithm is one such algorithm.
+While other algorithms guarantee to find a path from the initial node to a goal state, optimal search algorithms are the only ones that can guarantee to find a solution with the shortest path from start to goal.
+A* algorithm is one such algorithm and is the topic of your hands-on exploration.

 ### A* Algorithm
-A* search (pronounced "A-star search") evaluates nodes by combining the cost to reach the node (denoted as g(n) and the cost to get from the node to the goal (denoted as h(n)).
+A* search (pronounced "A-star search") evaluates nodes by combining the cost to reach the node (denoted as g(n)) and the cost to get from the node to the goal (denoted as h(n)).
 Since g(n) (the cost to reach the node) gives the path cost from the start node to node n, and h(n) (the cost to get from the node to the goal) is the estimated cost